AmitCo38/final-node-project/README.md

 If there is a problem in PowerShell, you can use: npm.cmd start

-10.Open postman and create a new GET request
+10.Open postman and create a new GET (Expect the comments feature that u need to use "POST" on) request

 11.Enter the urls below.